underware-gg/hyperspace/README.md

-# Hyperbox
+# Hyperspace

-A collaborative, composable metaverse using CRDTs for state synchronisation.
+A collaborative, self-sovereign metaverse for the Hyperbox Protocol.

+Each room is a Hyperbox, which can encapsulate code, state and permissions, and integrate composably with other Hyperboxes.

+Each client is local-first and uses CRDT state-synchronisation via an cloud edge worker to communicate with other peers.

 ## Development Server